zenki1269/Minh-Duc-Nguyen/README.md

  <p> This application's main target audience that we're looking for to be collaboration with is universities in Australia for now and if it's successful we could open it in worldwide Now people know that A.I is the future and we have applied A.I to many things like vending machine, delivering or they even tried it for Uber.
 This project will be useful because basing on the statistics there're many students want to cheat during the exams in the university.
 Unfortunaly most cheated students are international students.
 This project could bring a big win for the university in Australia and university around the world because it will decrease the number of students cheating using smartphones and smart watches.
 Making the exams fair are the most important thing that the university is heading to so this application will be helpful.

 <p> It's very simple for the university to keep track of their students and make sure everyone taking their exams seriously.
 Modern technology is part of our modern lifestyle now and people hard to live without it.
 With this A.I technology we will use facial (eyes) expression so we could track any movement that the students made and read their actions if they try to cheat then A.I will send the data through the camera and save it in the database so administrator could run through the data and process the potential cheaters.
 Students scared that they will get caught so that's why they will do everything to cheat without getting caught so we have made a data base.
 This method won't cost us a lot of time only the cost of getting program to required A.I to work so it's quite expensive but doesn't mean university can't handle them.
 The most unique features of this system is that the university don't need to do anything beside setting up the system and let A.I do their job.
 A.I is advanced technology so machine learning can do more then we could imagine.
-We will use DataRobot to solve out the number and make unique profiles since there're many students enrolled in the university. <p>
+We will use DataRobot to solve out the number and make unique profiles since there're many students enrolled in the university.